Italy’s Day of the Dead

 Both Halloween and Italy’s Day of the Dead find a place in the Christian calendar and for both it is a time when tradition says the dead are able to join the living for a brief time.
 Halloween, “All Hallows Even” is the equivalent of the evening of “All Saints Day” in Italy, marked as a national holiday on 1 November.
 On that evening it is traditional for a table to be laid out for the family’s departed; who that night may come and enjoy the festal board set out for them.

 The next day, on La Commemorazione dei Defunti, the Day of the Dead, the food becomes again the food of the living either for the family or, in some eras, perhaps offered as charity to the poor.
-Sweets of various kinds appear as presents brought for children who have been good by dead relatives.
+Sweets of various kinds appear as presents from their dead relatives for children who have been good.
 Indeed, in the past it was the primary day of gift giving for children.

 Visiting the Dead and Italian Cemeteries